apache/couchdb/INSTALL.Unix.md

 You can install the documentation dependencies by running:

-    sudo easy_install pip
-    sudo pip install --upgrade sphinx nose requests hypothesis
+    pip3 install --upgrade sphinx nose requests hypothesis

-You will need Homebrew installed to use the brew command.
+You will need Homebrew installed to use the `brew` command.

 Learn more about Homebrew at: